kohkimakimoto/essh/website/content/intro/en/running-tasks.md

 # Running Tasks

 Task is a script that runs on remote servers or local.
-For example, edit your `esshconfig.lua`.
+For example, edit your `.esshconfig.lua`.

 ~~~lua
 task "hello" {